-• Programs designed to provide a broad social sciences; M.Sc. programs.
-Ph.D.
-(Music). education as an end in itself.
+- Programs designed to provide a broad education as an end in itself.
 They may also prepare graduates for employment in a variety of fields and or for admission to second entry professional programs.
-Examples: B. Hum (Humanities); General B.A. and General B.Sc.degrees.
-Programs designed to provide in-depth study in academic disciplines.
-They normally prepare students for graduate study in the discipline(s) and for employment in a variety of fields.
-Profession-oriented master's programs normally admit students holding baccalaureate degrees and provide them with a selection of courses and exercises intended to prepare them for a particular profession or field of practice or, if they are already involved in the profession or field, to extend their knowledge base and skills as professionals/practitioners.
-Example: MSW (Social Work) Practice-oriented doctoral programs are of a more applied nature, relate to a professional or creative activity and, where there is an internship or exhibition requirement, may also require a dissertation.
-Doctoral programs with an orientation to practice typically involve more course work than doctoral programs with a more theoretical or disciplinary focus.
-Such programs lead to the award of a degree designation reflecting the field or discipline.
-Programs with an applied focus.
-They blend theory and practice, with content selected to ensure mastery of the field of practice rather than to deepen knowledge in the discipline/disciplines for their own sake or as preparatory to further study in the discipline.
+Examples: B. Hum (Humanities); General B.A. and General B.Sc.degrees. - Programs designed to provide in-depth study in academic disciplines.
+They normally prepare students for graduate study in the discipline(s) and for employment in a variety of fields. - Programs with an applied focus.
+They blend theory and practice, with content selected to ensure mastery of the field of practice rather than to deepen know ledge in the discipline/disciplines for their own sake or as preparatory to further study in the discipline.
 Even so, they may prepare students for further study depending upon the field and length and depth of the program; graduates may or may not require preparatory studies before entering graduate programs.
-While professional associations or accrediting bodies may set entry-to-practice standards for such programs, those standards are not normally obligatory for the institution offering the program.
-Programs with a professional focus.
+While professional associations or accrediting bodies may set entry-to-practice standards for such programs, those standards are not normally obligatory for the institution offering the program. - Programs with a professional focus.
 They are designed to prepare graduates to meet admission requirements and to be competent practitioners in the profession.
 Some of them are first entry programs, others are second entry programs (that is, they require some prior degree-level study or even a degree).
 They normally require periods of practical experience (apprenticeship, internship, articling, clinical, etc.).
 The capacity for independent professional work is demonstrated by academic and practical exercises, under supervision, followed by admission tests to the profession.
 Though considered to be bachelor programs in academic standing, some professional programs yield degrees with other nomenclature-e.g., D.D.S.
 (Dental Surgery); M.D.
 (Medicine); LL.B; or J.D.
 (Juris Doctor).
-Examples: Ed.D.
-(Education), Mus.
-Doc.
-(Music), Psy.D.
-(Psychology).